akpi816218/tsfm/project.md

 		],
 		"rules": [
 			"The program must compile to or be a singular file which can be run with a singular command.", "The program must be installable with the use of a singular command (one-liners ok).
-The use of commonly used package managers (such as vcpkg, npm, yarn, pnpm, and pip) is allowed.", "If a non-builtin library is used, a link to the documentation must be provided in a comment on the line above the import."
+The use of commonly used package managers (such as vcpkg, npm, yarn, pnpm, and pip) is encouraged.", "If a non-builtin library is used, a link to the documentation must be provided in a comment on the line above the import."
 		]
 	}